milkcircle/milkcircle.github.io/_posts/2015-07-12-the-ladder.markdown

 When I finally tired I looked up\\
 And saw more ladder above me, as though I had never started\\
-The ivory beckoned as though there were a prize at the elusive end
+The ivory beckoned as if there were a prize at the elusive end

 Four years I climbed, and from the lonely rungs in the sky\\
 I saw alien places from afar\\